“If children have the opportunity to foster their development and their creative skills, it’s going to help them later in life.”

 As the idea for WWP began taking root, fate dealt a lucky card.
 While attending a YES Montreal conference, she met Jane Needles, Executive Director at the Quebec Drama Federation.
 Lorraine shared her ideas with Jane, who quickly became a mentor, guiding her through the ins and outs of creating a non-profit organization.

 In raising Theodore, Lorraine saw firsthand the importance of art and play in a child’s development.
 “My son is a musician,” she says.
 “He plays alto sax, electric, acoustic and bass guitar, a bit of piano.
 Art has been a really great way for him to express and discover himself, and I think everybody needs something like that in their life.
 If we can have children practicing that when they’re young, hopefully they can carry that through to their adult lives.”

-With that in mind, Lorraine launched WWP in 2010, putting together the board of directors and incorporating the organization.
+With that in mind, she launched WWP in 2010, putting together the board of directors and incorporating the organization.
 The first round of classes is slated to begin this spring, with dance workshops that include funky house jazz and hip-hop.
 WWP will soon add visual art and singing workshops to the program.

 Still, WWP’s rates are more than reasonable.
 Parents can register their children in 2012 spring and summer workshops for just $10, and all participants will receive a discount voucher for this fall’s workshops.

 In the short-term, Lorraine aims to expand the number of spots available to Montreal youth.
 Thinking bigger picture, she hopes to eventually spread the program across Canada, “to help children in need have the opportunity to play in whatever discipline they choose, whether it be music or visual arts or science or sport.”